kaushaliyaparathne/Book-Haven-Bookstore-Management-System/README.md

 ## 📌 Project Overview

-Book Haven is a Java-based Bookstore Management System developed using **Object-Oriented Programming (OOP)** concepts.
+Book Haven is a Java-based Bookstore Management System developed using Object-Oriented Programming (OOP) concepts.

-The system helps manage books, users, stock, sales, and customer transactions efficiently.
+This system helps manage books, users, stock, and sales efficiently.

-This project was developed as a desktop application using **Java Swing** with **MySQL database integration**.
+The application is developed as a desktop application using Java Swing with MySQL database integration.

 ---